Soto, Nationals top Cole, Astros 5-4 in World Series opener

 A 20-year-old prodigy with a passion for the big moment, Soto homered onto the train tracks high above the left field wall and hit a two-run double as the Nationals tagged Gerrit Cole and the Houston Astros 5-4 Tuesday night in the World Series opener.

-”After the first at-bat, I just said, `It’s another baseball game,”’ said Soto, who sent his opposite-field drive on a long ride. ”In the first at-bat, I’m not going to lie, I was a little bit shaking in my legs.”
+”After the first at-bat, I just said, `It’s another baseball game,”’ Soto said. ”In the first at-bat, I’m not going to lie, I was a little bit shaking in my legs.”

 Not even a history-making home run by postseason star George Springer – and another shot that nearly tied it in the eighth inning – could deter Washington.